stevehjohn/AoC/README.md

 Only one so far, but maybe more to come.
 See the [AoC.Games README](AoC.Games/README.md).

+To run the games, navigate to the root of the repository in a terminal, then:

+- `run.sh mirrors` or
+- `run.sh mazes`

 ## Solutions

 To run the solutions, navigate to the root of the repository in a terminal, command prompt or shell.
 Then execute the relevant command.